Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Experiments Validation

-Furthermore, we compare our algorithms with three data-obfuscation based methods, i.e., the differential privacy algorithm \cite{Huang2012}, the decaying noise algorithm \cite{Mo2017}, and the finite-noise-sequence algorithm \cite{Manitara2013}.
-Here, we set $K=2$, and the adopted mixing matrix $W$ is from \cite{Huang2012}.
-Specifically, the element $W_{ij}$ is set to $1/\left( \left| \mathcal{N}_{j}^{\text{out}} \right|+1 \right)$ if $i\in \mathcal{N}_{j}^{\text{out}}\cup \left\{ j \right\} $; otherwise, $W_{ij}=0$.
-Since the directed and unbalanced networks are more generalizable than the undirected and balanced ones adopted in \cite{Huang2012,Mo2017,Manitara2013}, these algorithms cannot achieve average consensus, as reported in Figs. 8, 9, and 10.
+We compare our algorithms with three data-obfuscation based methods, i.e., the differential privacy algorithm \cite{Huang2012}, the decaying noise algorithm \cite{Mo2017}, and the finite-noise-sequence algorithm \cite{Manitara2013}.
+Here, we set $K=2$, and the adopted mixing matrix $W$ is generated using the rules in \cite{Huang2012}.
+Specifically, the element $W_{ij}$ is set to $1/( | \mathcal{N}_{j}^{\text{out}} |+1 )$ if $i\in \mathcal{N}_{j}^{\text{out}}\cup \{ j \} $; otherwise, $W_{ij}=0$.
+Since the directed and unbalanced networks are more generalizable than the undirected and balanced ones adopted in \cite{Huang2012,Mo2017,Manitara2013}, these algorithms cannot achieve average consensus, as reported in Fig \ref{fig:4}.